AlexBennasar/Crypto-SAS/AES/README.md

 ## Examples of use

 [Crypto-SAS/AES/Test](https://github.com/AlexBennasar/Crypto-SAS/tree/main/AES/Test) contains several usage examples of the macros, using both macrovariables and values stored in dataset variables.

+## Testing
+All the code developed have been tested in SAS Studio, release 3.8 (SAS release: 9.04.01M6P11072018).